ibm-cloud-docs/cloud-object-storage/libraries/python.md

 You will need to provide an IAM API Key for Aspera transfers.
 HMAC Credentials are **NOT** currently supported.
 For more information on IAM, [click here](/docs/services/cloud-object-storage/iam/overview.html#getting-started-with-iam).
 {:tip}

 You can also allow the `AsperaTransferManager` to use multiple sessions with an additonal configuration option.
+Multiple sessions is available on single file transfers when a threshold is set to split the file or directory transfers which contain multiple files (no threshold required).

 The minimum thresholds for using multi-session:
 * 2 sessions